 Pine Litter Chip

 A wood-based litter that comes in clumping and non-clumping formulas.
 This litter has great order control.
-It’s good for inconsistent scoopers.
-Feline Fresh is 100%, Southern Yellow Pine.
-Kitty’s Gone Green is a locally made pine litter that does not clump and has great odor control and is great for senior and special needs cats.
+It’s suitable for inconsistent scoopers.
+Feline Fresh is 100% Southern Yellow Pine.
+Kitty’s Gone Green is a locally made pine litter that does not clump, has excellent odor control, and is great for seniors and special needs cats.
 It is also biodegradable and free of fragrance and chemicals. (not available at all stores).

 Pros – Flushable, scoopable, and biodegradable.
 No fragrance or chemicals.
-Even though flushable, it may not be a wise idea if you use a septic system.
+Even though flushable, it may not be wise to use a septic system.

-Cons – Some cats may not like the pine smell, or consistency, of this product.
-This litter does track but not badly.
+Cons – Some cats may not like this product’s pine smell or consistency.
+This litter does track but not severely.

-Please check with your city on what the code is for flushing pet waste.
+Please check the code for flushing pet waste with your city.
 Just because you can flush it doesn’t mean you should.
 The only litter you CAN NOT FLUSH is clay.

 Pros – Good for inconsistent scoopers.
 Feline Fresh and Integrity Natural Pine are pine pellets.
 Okocat (not available at all locations) is pine “clumps.”

-Cons – Just like with the chips, some cats may not like the pine smell.
+Cons – Like with the chips, some cats may not like the pine smell.
 Can track some.

-Paper can be a great inexpensive litter however not good for lazy litter box habits, and this litter needs to be changed often.
+Paper can be a great inexpensive litter; however not suitable for lazy litter box habits, and this litter needs to be changed often.
 Okocat (not available at all locations) also makes a paper pellet litter.

 Pros – Slightly more user intense but a very approachable price point for an environmentally friendly option.

-Cons – Paper litter doesn’t clump and just stays wet in the box so scooping often is a necessity.
+Cons – Paper litter doesn’t clump and stays wet in the box, so scooping often is a necessity.
 Can track some.

-Does clump and requires scooping.
-Our best selling brand is World’s Best Corn Cat Litter.
-WB comes in multi-cat (red package) which we carry at all the stores and lavender scent (purple package).
+It does clump and requires scooping.
+Our best-selling brand is World’s Best Corn Cat Litter.
+WB comes in multi-cat (red package), which we carry at all the stores, and lavender scent (purple package).
 Integrity Natural Corn Litter is our second bestselling corn litter.
-Integrity is actually a corn/pine blend that is biodegradable, sustainable, and fragrance-free.
+Integrity is a corn/pine blend that is biodegradable, sustainable, and fragrance-free.

 Pros – Corn litter is sustainable, biodegradable, and flushable.

-Cons – This litter type is more expensive than either clay or crystal litters.
+Cons – This litter type is more expensive than either clay or crystal litter.
 This litter does track.

 Blue Buffalo Naturally Fresh is walnut based.
 Biodegradable and made in the USA.

-Pros – This is an environmentally friendly use of a naturally produced waste byproduct.
-Greater absorption factor than other litters.
+Pros – This is an environmentally friendly use of a naturally produced waste byproduct—a more significant absorption factor than other litters.

-Cons – Often times this litter is a dark brown color which makes noticing changes in waste more difficult.
+Cons – Often, this litter is a dark brown color, making noticing changes in waste more difficult.
 Some walnut litters can cause problems for a cat if they are allergic.
 This kind of litter can track.

-It’s classic and it’s familiar, the best one for lazy litter box habits.
-It clumps, can help with odor, and comes in all kinds of varieties.
-However- clay litters are not biodegradable, not flushable, and are not ecologically friendly.
-Integrity Clumping Clay Litter (also available in multi-cat) is our most popular brand followed up by Dr. Elsey’s Cat Attract.
+It’s classic and familiar, the best one for lazy litter box habits.
+Its clumps can help with odor and comes in all kinds of varieties.
+However- clay litters are not biodegradable, not flushable, and not ecologically friendly.
+Integrity Clumping Clay Litter (also available in multi-cat) is our most popular brand, followed by Dr. Elsey’s Cat Attract.

 This type of mining destroys the local environment, displaces wildlife due to habitat loss, and can contaminate water tables.”
 It can also cause lung problems!

-Pros – Inexpensive, easily available, good odor control.
+Pros – Inexpensive, readily available, reasonable odor control.

 Cons – Heavy.
 Also, many commercial brands contain silica gel and sodium bentonite, a clumping agent.
-Silica gel can cause respiratory problems and sodium bentonite sticks to the paws which cause tracking and can end up in your cat’s digestive tract after grooming.
+Silica gel can cause respiratory problems, and sodium bentonite sticks to the paws, which causes tracking and can end up in your cat’s digestive tract after grooming.
 This type of litter does track.